This old-fashioned pimento cheese dip recipe will take you back in time! Quick to make, it's ready in 5 minutes and you only need 5 ingredients!

 PREP TIP If you're making this with a box grater, you can just give the cheese a rough chop with a knife to break it down a bit before adding it to a bowl and stirring in the other ingredients.

-How to serve homemade pimento cheese dip
+How to serve old-fashioned pimento cheese dip

 You can serve pimento cheese dip with just about any dipper, but here are some favorites.